Sweet Salt Texturizing Spray for Hair

 Wellness Mama » Blog » Beauty » Sweet Salt Texturizing Spray for Hair

-I’ve shared my natural hair spray recipe and my Beach Waves Sea Salt Spray before.
+Finding natural hair care products that work can be a challenge.
+I’ve shared my natural hair spray recipe and my beach waves sea salt spray before.
 I like both of them but wondered if I could combine them to make one everyday hair product.

-I have naturally baby-fine hair and even though it is naturally wavy, it doesn’t naturally hold style well.
-My hair is also long and blonde, so it gets easily weighed down and looks dirty if I put certain hair products in it.
+I have baby-fine hair and even though it’s naturally wavy, it doesn’t hold style well.
+My hair is also long and blonde, so it easily gets weighed down and looks dirty if I put certain hair products in it.

 I also added essential oils to this recipe for scent and to stimulate hair growth.
 I spend a lot of time outside in the summer, and these oils help protect hair and encourage new hair growth.